 Settings and Performance

-Like the Netgear Nighthawk X4S Smart WiFi Router (R780), the R9000 is easy to set up.
-Once it’s connected to your PC and internet service, you open your browser and type www.routerlogin.net to access the Setup Wizard, which guides you through basic internet and wireless network settings.
+Now being like the Netgear Nighthawk X4S Smart WiFi Router (R780), the R9000 also enjoys the ease of installation.
+After being connected to your PC and to your internet service, you will open your browser, type in www.routerlogin.net, and then the Setup Wizard will appear, guiding you through basic internet and wireless network settings.

 To test the 802.11ad WiFi strength of the R9000, I used an Acer TravelMate P648 Series laptop equipped with the Qualcomm Atheros Sparrow 11ad Wireless Network Adapter.
-In the close test, it clocked at 951Mbps, which is almost double the 5GHz transfer rate.
-The TP-Link Talon also did well on this test, reaching speeds of 945Mbps.
-Like the TP-Link Talon, the R9000 can’t hold a signal up to 30 feet away, which is not surprising, given the limited 802.11ad WiFi range.
+It clocked close to 951Mbps during the close test, almost twice the speed of the 5GHz transfer rate.
+TP-Link Talon also glided through seamlessly at 945Mbps.
+Like the TP-Link Talon, the R9000 can’t maintain a signal at 30 feet, though, which is to be expected with the limited range of 802.11ad WiFi.

-You’ll pay a lot for the Netgear Nighthawk R9000 Smart WiFi Router, but you’ll get a premium, feature-packed Router that delivers some of the fastest transfer-speed performance we’ve ever seen.
-While there are other routers with MU-MIMO, 160MHz, or 802.11ad WiFi capabilities, the R9000 is the only Router we’ve seen so far that has all three.
-It comes equipped with six Gigabit LAN ports, one SPF+ LAN port for 10-gigabit connectivity over fiber (a feature we haven’t seen in a consumer-grade router to date), and the ability to backup Amazon Drive automatically and Plex Media Server.
-Indeed, there aren’t many customers around to take advantage of 802.11.ad and 160MHz WiFi features, but if you want to stay ahead of the curve with a future-ready Router, the Netgear Nighthawk X10 R9000 is your choice.
-Our newest editor for premium routers.
+You will pay a pretty penny for the Netgear Nighthawk R9000 Smart WiFi Router, but the Router of the highest order, full of features that deliver some of the fastest transfer speed performances we have ever seen.
+Other routers may feature MU-MIMO, 160MHz, or even 802.11ad WiFi capabilities; the R9000 is the only Router that we have so far seen to combine all three.
+It then comes with six Gigabit LAN ports, one SPF+ LAN port for 10-gigabit connectivity over fiber (a feature we could not find advertised for any consumer-grade router), the ability to backup Amazon Drive automatically, and Plex Media Server.
+To be frank, among the gigabit-lovin’ customer base, there aren’t many around to take advantage of the 802.11.ad and 160MHz WiFi features, but if you want to be at the very forefront of the wave, the Netgear Nighthawk X10 R9000 is your Router choice.
+Our fresh editor for premium routers.

 where can you get a Netgear Nighthawk X10 R9000 online